kannankvs/mddocs/Management VRF Design Document Namespace.md

 The Scope of this design document is only limited to management VRF. "eth0" is the only port that is part of management VRF; Front Panel Ports (shortly called FPP) are not part of management VRF; design can be extended in future if required.

+Note that the document uses the words VRF and Namespace interchangeably, both meaning the VRF.

 ## Design
 Namespaces are a feature of the Linux kernel that partitions kernel resources such that one set of processes sees one set of resources while another set of processes sees a different set of resources.
 Without namespace (NS), the set of network interfaces and routing table entries are shared across the linux operating system.
 Network namespaces virtualize these shared resources by providing different and separate instances of network interfaces and routing tables that operate independently of each other, thereby providing the required isolation for management traffic & data traffic.

-As of this writing, SONiC uses Debian Stretch, based on Linux 4.9 kernel, which has limited VRF support.
-E.g., it does not support the `CGROUPS_BPF` feature which is required for associating the application to a particular VRF.
-Full fledged VRF support is available only in Linux 4.15 and above.
-This means that the l3mdev based solution is not feasible without doing enhancements in linux kernel and in application code.
-Hence, the l3mdev based VRF solution has been dropped and namespace based solution has been chosen.

 By default, linux comes up with the default namespace, all interfaces will be part of this default namespace.
-Whenever management VRF support is requried, a new namespace by name "management" is created and the management port "eth0" is moved to this namespace.
+Whenever management VRF support is required, a new namespace by name "management" is created and the management interface "eth0" is moved to this namespace.
+Rest of the ports remain in the default VRF.
 Following linux commands shall be internally used for creating the same.
 Commands used in this document are numbered as C1, C2, C3, etc., that are referred in other sub-sections of this document.

     C1: ip netns add management
     C2: ip link set dev eth0 netns management

 The default namespace (also called default VRF) enables access to the front panel ports (FPP) and the the management namespace (also called management VRF) enables access to the management interface.
 Each new VRF created will map to a corresponding Linux namespace of the same name.
-Once if the namespace is created, all the configuration related to the namespace happens using the "ip netns exec <vrfname>" command of linux.
+After creating the namespace is created, all the configuration related to the namespace happens using the "ip netns exec <vrfname>" command of linux.
 For example, IP address for the management port eth0 is assigned using the command "ip netns exec management ifconfig eth0 10.11.150.19/24" and the default route is added to the management routing table using "ip netns exec management ip route add default via 10.11.150.1".
+When interfaces are moved from one namespace to another namespace, previously configured IP address & related routes are removed by linux.
+Design takes care of reconfiguring them using the "ip netns exec" command.

      C3: ip netns exec management ifconfig eth0 <eth0_ip/mask>
      C4: ip netns exec management ip route add default via <def_gw_ip_addr>

-All processes (application daemons) are running in the default namespace context.
+All the application daemons like SSHD,SNMPD,etc., are running in the default namespace context.
-In order to make the applications to work in both management VRF and in default VRF, these applications use the following "veth pair" solution.
+In order to make the applications to handle packets arriving in both management VRF and in default VRF, these applications use the following "veth pair" solution.
 The veth devices are virtual Ethernet devices that act as tunnels between network namespaces to create a bridge to a physical network device in another namespace.
 Logical representation of the default VRF, management VRF and the way they talk to each other using veth pair is shown in the following diagram.

 ![VethPair](Management%20VRF%20Design%20Document%20NS%20VethPair.svg "VRF Representation with Veth Pair")

 Two new internal interfaces "if1" and "if2" are created and they are attached to the veth pair as peers. "if1" is attached to management NS and "if2" is attached to default NS.
-Internal IP addresses "iip1" and "iip2" are confgiured to them for internal communication.
-The internal IP address fr iip1 & iip2 are set to 192.168.1.1 & 192.168.1.2 as an example; it can be changed to 127.100.100.1 & 127.100.100.2 (or any other IP address) if there is no conflicting applications using the 127 Network.
-Following linux commands are internally used for creating the same.
+Internal IP addresses "ip_addr1" and "ip_addr2" are confgiured to them for internal communication.
+These internal IP addresses ip_addr1 & ip_addr2 are set to 127.100.100.1 & 127.100.100.2 as an example after reordering the already available DOCKER rules in iptables.
+Following linux commands are internally used for creating the configuring the veth pair and the related internal interfaces.

     C5: Create if2 & have it in veth pair with peer interface as if1 ip link add name if2 type veth peer name if1